znikolovski/Link2WKFT/README.md

 ## Setup

-- Once you've connected this repo with an Adobe I/O project you can optionally provide a WORKFRONT_INSTANCE_URL value in the .env file to be used as a default value.
+- Once you've connected this repo with an Adobe I/O project you can optionally provide a WORKFRONT_INSTANCE_URL and DOCUMENT_PROVIDER_ID values in the .env file to be used as a default value.
 This is also required for local testing.
+- Once the extension is published the configuration should include two variables:
+  - WORKFRONT_INSTANCE_URL - the url of the workfront instance that the extension will connect to
+  - DOCUMENT_PROVIDER_ID - the ID of the AEM document provider configured in the workfront instance

 ## Local Dev